ibm-cloud-docs/account/update-your-profile.md

 * To add a photo or replace an existing photo, click **Upload**.
 * To remove your photo, click **Delete picture**.

-The maximum file size for a profile picture is 100 KB.
+The maximum file limit for a profile picture is 100 KB.
 Use only PNG or JPG files.
 {: note}

 ## Editing your information